AerisG222/mikeandwan.us/docs/container-setup.md

 - modify the postgres config pg_hba.conf in the volume to allow md5 auth for all ip connections

+- finally, add all domain names to /etc/hosts *on host server* to 127.0.0.1

 ## SOLR

 After setting up the Solr container, it would not start because it kept on indicating there was a permission issue